jclupo/Latin102-05/translation1.md

 1. Identify the form abesset, and explain why it is this tense and mood.
     - 3rd person, singular, Imperfect, subjunctive, active
     - abesset is in the imperfect subjunctive because it is expressing the possibility of doing something in the imperfect and is subjunctive to keep with the context and form of the clause. ❌

+*Revision*: abesset is in the imperfect subjunctive because imperfect is used to express a moment time in the past that is ongoing, such as Hercules being away.

 1. Identify the form uenisset, and explain why it is this tense and mood.
     - 3rd person, singular, pluperfect, subjunctive, active
     - uenisset is in the pluperfect, subjunctive because it is talking about the past and must be in the subjunctive in order to agree with the context.  ❌

+*Revision*: uenisset is in the pluperfect subjunctive because it is a moment that has been completed at a definite point in the past, like Hercules coming to the kingdom.

 1. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
     - 3rd person, singular, perfect, indicative, passive
     - polliceor, polliceris, polliceri, pollicitus sum